New Visitor discount code – 45% off

 Q1.
 Mark, tell us a little bit about your background and what led to you to setting up your websites

-I’m Mark Wiens, a food lover and traveler.
+I’m Mark Wiens, a food lover and traveller.
 I was born in the United States, but when I was 5 years old, my family and I moved overseas.
 We lived in France, DR Congo, and Kenya throughout my growing up years, and eventually I returned to the United States to attend university.
 After graduating with a degree in Global Studies, I knew I needed to travel again.
 I spent some time in South America before going on an indefinite food trip to Asia.
-Since 2009 I’ve been based in Thailand, traveling mostly around Asia.
+Since 2009 I’ve been based in Thailand, travelling mostly around Asia.
 Also, I recently got married to Ying, my Thai wife – so she now travels and eats with me everywhere we go.

 I used to hate writing emails or even writing anything.
 So after taking a 3 month trip to South America after graduating from university in 2008, I decided maybe I should just try to upload some photos to a blog – that way I wouldn’t need to write emails to friends and family – and I could just update a blog once a week or so – great idea!